yansenhan/Awesome-NLP-From-Deep-Learning-to-NLP/README.md

-# Awesome NLP: From Dummies To Expert
+# Awesome NLP: From Dummies To Experts
 > This repo aims to record papers and materials on NLP.

 # Table of Contents for Learning Materials